The Child Development Associate (CDA) is the simplest, quickest, and most inexpensive way to further your career in early childhood education.

 What to Expect: ChildSavers' CDA Training

-- 13 chapters of homework (1 per month), feedback about your assignments, and a portfolio notebook that we’ll help you complete.
+- 13 chapters of homework (one per month), feedback about your assignments, and a portfolio notebook that we’ll help you complete.

-- Upon completion of ChildSavers’ CDA training program, you will receive a certificate of completion for 120 clock hours of study needed to apply for credentialing through the Council for Professional Recognition in Washington, D.C.
+- Upon completion of ChildSavers’ CDA training program, you will receive a certificate of completion for 120 hours of study, needed to apply for credentialing through the Council for Professional Recognition in Washington, D.C.

-This coursework will prepare you for your CDA observation, completed by an appointed CDA representative, followed by your CDA exam administered by Pearson View Testing Center.
-We can help you coordinate this too!
+This coursework will prepare you for your observation, completed by an appointed Professional Development Specialist, followed by your CDA exam administered by Pearson VUE Testing Center.
+We can help you coordinate this, too.

-To enroll or for more information contact Cindy Kern:
+To enroll or for more information contact Koni Garofalo: